-Everyday Carry Gera isn’t just the crap you happen to keep in your pockets or bag all the time.
+Everyday Carry Gear isn’t just the crap you happen to keep in your pockets or bag all the time.
 EDC is a mentality in which you make sure to always have what you need to survive – whether it be “first world” problems like a broken shoelace or a true SHTF disaster.

-There is a lot of EDC gear out there ranging from EDC keychain tools, EDC wallet tools, wearable EDC items, and kits.
-I’m not going to tell you what specific EDC items you need.
 Rather, here is the EDC gear types you need for survival regardless of how the day goes!

 At the very minimum, keep a lighter as part of your EDC gear.
 But I find that smokers are really good at “borrowing” your lighter and never giving it back.
 Cheap lighters also fail regularly.